 Part 4 Changing the knob position according to its value | Create the Color Picker with SwiftUI

 This is a series of articles on creating a color picker in SwiftUI.
-In the previous article, we have already implemented the placement of the knob, but it is fixed at the location where the value is 0, regardless of the current value.
-In this article, we will implement a process to change the display position depending on the value.
+In the previous article, we implemented the placement of the knob, but it remains fixed at the location where the value is 0, regardless of the current value.
+This article will cover implementing a process to change the display position based on the value.

 TOC